BetonQuest/BetonQuest/docs/API/ConfigurationFile.md

 ## Updating ConfigurationFiles

+When you just want to add a new option to the config, you can simply add it to the "_config.yml_" resource file.
+It will automatically be added to the users existing config.
+However, if you change or rename existing options you need to use the config patcher:

 The config patcher automatically updates all configs loaded using the `ConfigurationFile` API.
 This is needed when changes are made to the existing config format.
 This patcher only works on configuration files!
 It's not used for files that contain quests as these should not be loaded